sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Since Inkscape in default does not save the file in `pdf+latex`, hence we need [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures) to help us.
 We need to first open the file watcher to *watch* the file for any changes.
 If there is any, then the file watcher will tell Inkscape to save the file in `pdf+latex` format.

 To open the file watcher, you can type `inkscape-figures watch` in the terminal.
 But remember the [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner) we just install?
 We can assign this command with a keybinding!
-In my case, since I don't want to introduce more than one keybindings for Inkscape-figures manager, I use `mode` provided by `vim` to help us.
+In my case, since I don't want to introduce more than one keybinding for Inkscape-figures manager, I use `mode` provided by `vim` to help us.
 In `VISUAL` mode (enter by `v` in `NORMAL` mode), press `ctrl`+`f`.

 > You should trigger this at the beginning. i.e., use this after you open your project folder.
 To check whether `watch` is triggered correctly, you can simply open the terminal and see what's the output when you press `ctrl`+`f`: If it's already triggered, then it'll show
 >